stagerightlabs/csv_to_elixir_map/readme.md

-# CSV to Map
+# CSV to Elixir Map Array

-A CLI tool to convert a csv file to a list of elixir maps.
-I found myself creating some very large static maps in elixir using data from CSV files, so I wrote this script to do the conversion for me.
+I recently found myself creating a handful of large static maps in elixir using data from CSV files.
+I wrote this tool to automate the conversion for me.
 The goal was to be able to paste the output directly into a `seeder.exs` file.

 ## Setup